dlt-hub/dlt/docs/technical/create_pipeline.md

     yield item
 ```

-2. You can mark the yielded data with a table name (`dlt.with_table_name`).
+2. You can mark the yielded data with a table name (`dlt.mark.with_table_name`).
 This gives you full control on the name of the table

 see [here](docs/examples/sources/rasa/rasa.py) and [here](docs/examples/sources/singer_tap.py).